 Investing in property is one of the most financially prudent and secure business plans.
 Assuming you maintain the property, it is almost guaranteed to increase in value over time.
 Buying a rental property can provide you with a solid stream of passive income.

-It won’t take long to pay off the mortgage so every dollar you make goes directly into savings.
+The length of a mortgage can vary and it all depends on how much you put down as a down payment, as well as how much you can afford to pay each month.
+A mortgage affordability calculator is handy for figuring this out.
+The ultimate hope is that it won’t take long to pay off the mortgage so every dollar you make goes directly into savings.
 If you’re looking to maximize your revenue, buying a vacation rental is a great investment.
 You can rent the property out for top-dollar, especially during busy tourist seasons when those types of rentals are in high demand.

 The only question is, how do you find the best property for your needs and circumstances?
 We’re here to help you make the best possible decision.
 Keep reading for the top six things you need to consider before buying a vacation rental property.